-You can choose who you want to be the Executor who will administer your estate.
+You can choose whom you want to be the Executor who will administer your estate.
 Without a Will, the court will appoint someone;

-You can choose who to give your assets to.
+You can choose to whom to give your assets.
 Without a Will, provincial legislation determines who inherits and it may not be what you want;

 You can set up trusts that will look after the interests of children and disabled family members;

 You may be able to save on taxes; and

 It will make things easier and less costly for your family members and/or friends after your death.

 Why do I need a lawyer to draft my Will?